spookybytesyou/the-odin-project/README.md

 # Projects from The Odin Project

 This repository contains some basic of my projects from TOP.
-It doesn't contain big projects such as full-stack projects, although the website links them to their respected repositories.
+It doesn't contain big projects such as full-stack projects, although the hosted website links them to their respected repositories.